matrix-org/matrix-spec-proposals/proposals/1740-accept-header.md

 because it will mean that neither party have a supported encoding type.
 An appropriate error may be displayed to the user.

-It is suggested (but not required), that clients first request `/_matrix/client/versions`  from the sever to ensure that `Accept` is acceptable and by doing so negotiate an appropriate encoding.

 ## Alternative solutions

 ### Negotiate transport(+encoding)